sugmanue/smithy/docs/source/1.0/spec/core/model.rst

 --------------------------------

-If an enum member doesn't have an explicit :ref:`enumValue <enumValue-trait>` or :ref:`enumDefault <enumDefault-trait>` trait, an :ref:`enumValue-trait` will be automatically added to the member where the trait value is the member's name.
+If an enum member doesn't have an explicit :ref:`enumValue <enumValue-trait>` trait, an :ref:`enumValue-trait` is implicitly added to the member with the trait value set to the member's name.

 The following model: